amarcolini/joos/README.md

 }

 dependencies {
-  implementation "com.github.amarcolini.joos:$module:0.4.3-alpha"
+  implementation "com.github.amarcolini.joos:$module:0.4.4-alpha"
 }
 ```

 Note that since the `command` module implicitly imports the `navigation` module,
 only one implementation statement is needed.

-To use the GUI, you can either download the image specific to your platform from the releases page,
+To use the GUI, you can either download the image specific to your platform from the releases page (the launcher is
-or import it like so:
+in the bin folder), or import it like so:

 ###Gradle